diablodale/dp.docs/docs/_max/attributes/decodercolor.md

   * Decode color frames on the Intel CPU harware decoder `@decodercolor intelmedia`
   * Flip and undistort frames on integrated Intel GPU `@opencl intel`
-  * Track skeleton joints on the discrete NVIDIA GPU `@skelcompute nvidia`
+  * Track skeleton joints on the discrete Nvidia GPU `@skelcompute nvidia`
   * and the remaining features run on your CPU

 I recommend testing to discover which settings meet your needs for hardware, latency, and throughput.
 You can have significant performance improvements! :smile:

-## Azure Kinect
+## Kinect v3 (Azure) {#kinect-v3}

-The [@decodercolor](decodercolor.md) attribute is a result of Microsoft's Azure Kinect design.
-Microsoft does not provide low-latency full HD (1920x1080) color output on the Azure Kinect.
-Instead, they only provide one low-latency color output at basic HD (1280x720) resolution.
+[Kinect v3](../../_hardware/sensors/kinect-v3.md) has many color resolutions.
-When low-latency color output is needed on the Azure Kinect, I recommend 1280x720 resolution.
+Unfortunately, only one resolution is low-latency.
+The single low-latency Kinect v3 resolution is basic HD (1280x720).
+Use [`@colormapres 1280x720`](colormapres.md) when the lowest color latency is needed.

-Higher resolutions of color are available (e.g. 4K) with Azure Kinect.
-However, these resolutions are only available from the sensor in MJPEG format.
-MJPEG is an outdated compression format; an unfortunate Microsoft choice.
-Due to the mathematics of MJPEG, the decompression can not be low-latency or multithreaded on the CPU or GPU.
-This means -- on modern CPUs with multiple "cores", only one core will be used to decompress this MJPEG data.
-When that one core is running as fast as possible, then color frames can not be processed any faster.
+[@decodercolor](decodercolor.md) is a result of Microsoft's design choice.
-You may see this in Windows 10 Task Manager; one core may be at 100% while other cores are not busy.
+These alternate resolutions arrive from the sensor in MJPEG format.
+MJPEG is an outdated compression format.
+Due to the algorithm of MJPEG, the decompression can not be multithreaded on the CPU or GPU.
+Modern CPUs with multiple "cores" and powerful GPUs can not be used.
+Only one CPU core will be used to decompress a MJPEG color frame.
+This usually leads to slightly higher latency.

-### NVIDIA decoder (removed) {#nvidia}
+### Nvidia nvJPEG decoder (removed) {#nvidia}

-> :warning: The NVIDIA nvJPEG decoder described below has been removed from
+> :warning: This Nvidia nvJPEG decoder is deprecated and was removed in plugin v1.3.2023.
-> plugins v1.3.2023 and higher.
-Other color decoders perform better.
+> It did not show significant benefits during testing when compared to other decoders.

-An optional color decoder can be enabled when an Azure Kinect sensor is used with an NVIDIA GPU.
-Please note: this decoder **did not** demonstrate significant benefits during testing.
+An optional color decoder could be enabled when an Azure Kinect sensor and [`dp.kinect3`](../dp.kinect3.md) were used with an Nvidia GPU.

-1. Download the optional-nvidia-addons.zip from <https://hidale.com/shop/dp-kinect3/#download>
+1. Download the optional-nvidia-addons.zip from <https://hidale.com/shop/dp-kinect3/#download>.
 2. The ZIP download contains four files for this decoder.
 Copy them to your dp.kinect3 folder.
    ```
    nppc64_11.dll